mipearson/jsontest/README.md

   * MacBook Pro (Retina, 13-inch, Mid 2014, 3Ghz Core i7)
   * Rails 5.1.1, oj 3.0.8, yajl-ruby 1.30

+The JSON being encoded is representative of our of our larger, but very frequently accessed, public APIs used by our Javascript components.

 ## Without Rails

 ```